dtguin/GetAndCleanDataProject/README.md

     * source("run_analysis.R")
 	* clean_tidy_df <- run_analysis()

 	This will create the data frame clean_tidy_df and create the file CleanTidyData.txt in your working directory.

-#How the run_analysis.R SWcript Works
+#How the run_analysis.R Script Works
 The script essential performs the steps required in order to meet the requirements for this project.

 Initially the X_test and X_train data sets are merged to create an internal data frame (x_df).